 Earth Science Ideas

-- Experiment with the effects of erosion (by wind, water, ice, or gravity) on different rock or soil types.
+- Experiment with the effects of erosion (by wind, water, ice, or gravity) on the different rock or soil types.
 Does vegetation in the soil slow erosion?
 See our rock experiments for more erosion ideas.

 - Perform an acid test to discover if local minerals contain carbonate compounds, and consider how this might relate to the surrounding plant and animal life.